This article discusses whether the Paleo or Keto diet is the most effective for weight loss.

 Allocated macronutrients on this type of diet comprise 60 to 80% fat, 20 to 30% protein, and 5 to 10% carbohydrates.

 Permitted foods include saturated, monounsaturated, and naturally occurring polyunsaturated oils.
-Meat, some vegetables, and full-fat dairy products are allowed in moderation, as are nuts.
+Meat, moderate quantities of specific vegetables, nuts, and some full-fat dairy foods are allowed.

 Food Similarities and Differences

 The Paleo and Keto diet allow and veto some of the same foods.
 Similarities include that both diets advocate eating fresh foods instead of processed.
 Healthy fats are promoted, while grains and sugars are avoided.